Infineon/linux-optiga-trust-m/README.md

 ##### Getting the 0xE0E0 Certificate in OPTIGA™ Trust M and save it as test_e0e0.crt

-You may used the below example to get the cert.
+You may use the below example to get the cert.

 ```console
 foo@bar:~$ ./bin/trustm_cert -r 0xe0e0 -o test_e0e0.crt